cupcake-recipes.com

 Preparation Steps

-• In a separate medium bowl, whisk together the eggs, milk, vegetable oil, lemon juice, and lemon zest.
+• In a medium bowl, beat together the egg, oil, milk, lemon juice and zest.

-• Pour the wet ingredients into the dry ingredients and mix until just combined.
-Do not overmix.
+• Stir the wet ingredients gently into the dry ingredients until just combined.

-• Bake for 20-25 minutes, or until a toothpick inserted into the center of a muffin comes out clean.
+• Bake for 20-25 minutes, or until the tops are a light golden and a tester inserted in the centre comes out clean.

 Notes

-These muffins are best served fresh, but can be stored in an airtight container at room temperature for up to 2 days.
+Store any leftover muffins in an airtight container at room temperature for up to 3 days.

 Recipes Should You See